Cheryl Abbate’s Publications

 - Abbate, Cheryl (C.E.).
 Virtue Ethics and Animals: A Minimally Decent Ethic for Practical Living in a Non-ideal World.
 Journal of Agricultural and Environmental Ethics 27(6): 909–29.

 - Abbate, Cheryl (C.E.).
-Racialized Sexual Discrimination: A Moral Right or Morally Wrong? (forthcoming)
+Racialized Sexual Discrimination: A Moral Right or Morally Wrong?
+In Palgrave Handbook of Sexual Ethics, edited by David Boonin,

 - Abbate, Cheryl (C.E.).It’s Not Just a Personal Preference: Racialized Discrimination in the Tinder Context.
 In College Ethics (Oxford University Press), edited by Bob Fischer.